Grey-Ship/WebUI-DeepSeek-Prompt-Enhancer/README.md

 1. In the Stable Diffusion WebUI, go to the "Extensions" tab
 2. Select "Install from URL"
-3. Enter this repository's URL: `https://github.com/yourusername/stable-diffusion-webui-deepseek-prompts`
+3. Enter this repository's URL
 4. Click "Install"
 5. Restart the WebUI